hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.17.0 =
 * Fixed running migrations on a fresh installation.
+* Fixed updating migration option on each admin request.

 = 4.16.0 =
 * Added integration with Germanized for WooCommerce.